OML-Team/open-metric-learning/docs/readme/python_examples.md

 ㅤ
 ㅤ

+### Postprocessing

-You can also boost the retrieval accuracy of your features extractor by adding a postprocessor.
+You can also boost retrieval accuracy of your features extractor by adding a postprocessor (we recommend to check the examples above first).
 In the example below we train a siamese model to re-rank top retrieval outputs of the original model by performing inference on pairs ``(query, output_i)`` where ``i=1..top_n``.